Crisis Supporter Volunteering

 Without volunteer crisis supporters, Lifeline Gippsland would not be able to provide its 13 11 14 service.
-We know from talking to our volunteers that the telephone crisis support training delivers a wide range of benefits, including practical support skills, personal growth and development, improved communication and relationship skills, and can open up career opportunities.
-But most importantly, by training for volunteer opportunities with Lifeline Gippsland, you would be volunteering to make a difference.
+The training that our telephone crisis support volunteers undertake delivers a wide range of benefits, including practical support skills, personal growth and development, improved communication and relationship skills, and can open up career opportunities.
+But most importantly, by training with Lifeline Gippsland, you would be volunteering to make a difference.

 What does the training involve?

-The volunteer work of a Lifeline telephone crisis supporter is very important.
+You will need to complete our nationally recognised Lifeline Crisis Supporter Training program to become a qualified Crisis Support volunteer.
 Volunteers learn telephone crisis support skills to cover a range of crisis situations, making the training program a rigorous one.
-The initial training takes about 55 hours.
+The initial training takes about 70 hours.
 Trainees then become probationary telephone crisis supporters and receive ongoing training, group supervisions and workshops.

 Do I need any qualifications to train as a volunteer telephone crisis supporter?